JelteF/derive_more/doc/mul.md

 % What #[derive(Mul)] generates

+Deriving `Mul` is quite different from deriving `Add`.
+It is not used to multiply two structs together.
+Instead it will normally multipy a struct, which can have multiple fields, with a single primitive type (e.g. a `u64`).
+A new struct is then created with all the fields from the previous struct multiplied by this other value.

+A simple way of explaining the reasoning behind this difference between `Add` and `Mul` deriving, is looking at arithmetic on meters.
+One meter can be added to one meter, to get two meters.
+Also, one meter times two would be two meters, but one meter times one meter would be one square meter.
+As this second case clearly requires more knowledge about the meaning of the type in question deriving for this is not implemented.

 # Tuple structs

 When deriving for a tuple struct with a single field (i.e. a newtype) like this: